blueOkiris/simple-web-browser/README.md

 - a search bar
 - a refresh button
 - a bookmarks menu including a folders system
+- a sync menu for loggin in/logging out

 Events from the main window like searching or creating a bookmark call plugins to do the dirty work.
 To see what the plugin supports, look in `core/src/plugin.rs`